Joseph McShea

 Joseph Mark McShea (February 22, 1907 – November 28, 1991) was an American prelate of the Roman Catholic Church.
 He served as the first bishop of the Diocese of Allentown in Pennsylvania from 1961 to 1983.

-Biography
+McShea previously served as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 1952 to 1961.

-Early life
+Early life and education

-Joseph McShea was born in Lattimer, Luzerne County, Pennsylvania, one of seven children of Roger A. and Jeanette (née Beach) McShea.
+Joseph McShea was born in Lattimer, Pennsylvania, on February 22, 1907, one of seven children of Roger A. and Jeanette (née Beach) McShea.
 He received his early education at the parochial school of Transfiguration of Our Lord Parish in Philadelphia.
 He graduated from West Philadelphia Catholic High School for Boys in 1923, and then began his studies for the priesthood at St. Charles Borromeo Seminary in Philadelphia.

-In 1926, he was sent to continue his studies in Rome at the Pontifical Roman Seminary and the Pontifical Lateran University.
+In 1926, McShea was sent to continue his studies in Rome at the Pontifical Roman Seminary and the Pontifical Lateran University.
 He earned a doctorate in theology in 1932.